EGPostema/DrawerDissect/advanced_functions/README.md

 drawers, loops in human curation, and produce repository-ready spreadsheets for upload to EMu, GBIF, and elsewhere.

+It also contains a tool for automatically processing unit tray labels with color-coded biogeographical realms ([see instructions here](advanced_functions/README_labelcolor.md))

-If you've never run DrawerDissect's main pipeline, start with the project's top-level README first.
+If you've never run DrawerDissect's main pipeline, start with the project's [top-level README](README.md) first.
 This document assumes you have at least one drawer that has finished processing and produced output in `drawers/<drawer_id>/`.

 ---